 The flesh or human nature is evil, corrupt, or depraved because Sin has been embedded in it from birth.
-It is dominated, influenced and controlled by Sin which is firmly or securely engrafted in it and can only be separated from it by death.
+It is dominated, influenced, and controlled by Sin, which is firmly or securely engrafted in it and can only be separated by death.
 This is why no one in the flesh can overcome Sin!

 Paul clearly states this truth in his epistle to the Romans believers.

 9 But you are not in the flesh but the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.

 Fourth, the flesh ultimately profits nothing: